JesrunKota/Image-Recognition/README.md

 ## 🔮 Future Improvements

+- Apply Data Augmentation for better generalization
-- Implement GRU and compare performance
+- Use BatchNormalization and Dropout to improve performance
-- Add beam search or top-k sampling
-- Train on larger corpora (e.g., Wikipedia, Shakespeare)
-- Save and deploy model via Flask or Streamlit
+- Experiment with transfer learning using pretrained models

 ---